 RAC312.5 In order to be eligible to be tattoo identified, all horses foaled on or after January I, 1992 shall be parentage verified through genetic testing.
 The horse's registration certificate shall be issued or reissued designating that the horse has been parentage verified.
-Payment of all fees, as specified in FEES, for parentage verification is the expense of the owner of the horse for which tattoo identification is requested.
+Payment of all fees, for parentage verification is the expense of the owner of the horse for which tattoo identification is requested.